MasterinoSplinterino/Captain_CS2_bot/AUTO_IP_DETECTION.md

-# Automatic Public IP Detection - Simplified Architecture
+# Automatic Public IP Detection - Architecture

 ## TL;DR
-CS2 server **does not require PUBLIC_IP** to function.
-The upstream image only uses it for console logging.
-We disabled auto-detection (`PUBLIC_IP_FETCH=0`) and use a separate detector container purely for bot display purposes.
+CS2 upstream image **requires PUBLIC_IP** for install_docker.sh to start.
+We read it from a shared cache populated by a detector sidecar.
+If cache unavailable, use `0.0.0.0` fallback to prevent restart loops.

 ## Architecture